elliotchance/ok/lib/reflect/README.md

 func Properties(obj any) []string
 ```

-Properties returns the public properties of an object.
-If the input is not an
+Properties returns the public properties of an object, or the keys in a map.
-object, an error is raised.
-The properties will be sorted.
+If the input is not an object or map, an error is raised.
+The values returned
+will be sorted in either case.

 ## Set